- About Us

 See the main VAP page for information about contractual documents.

 The EICC is the independent administrator and central contracting organization of the VAP.
-Audit Buyers execute contracts with the EICC to purchase validated audits.
-The EICC contracts with the APM and the Third Party Audit Firms to run the VAP.
+Audit Buyers execute contracts with the EICC to purchase validated assessments.
+The EICC contracts with the APM and the independent third-party audit firms to run the VAP.
 Auditees execute the Auditee Agreement.

 The EICC Insurance Certificate is available upon request from the APM.